edisontrent1337/SheepClickerDev/README.md

 In case you run into an encoding error

->'SyntaxError: Non-ASCII character '\xc2' in file /home/amdin/Development/DjangoBlog/SheepClickerDev/SheepClicker/settings.py on line 23, but no encoding declared; see http://www.python.org/peps/pep-0263.html for details'
+>`SyntaxError: Non-ASCII character '\xc2' in file /home/amdin/Development/DjangoBlog/SheepClickerDev/SheepClicker/settings.py on line 23, but no encoding declared; see http://www.python.org/peps/pep-0263.html for details`

 You need to add the following line of code at the first line of your settings.py and then rerun the last command.

->'# coding=utf-8'
+>`# coding=utf-8`

 Now everything is set up and you can go ahead and run the SheepClicker project